zpz/zpz.github.io/_posts/2022-02-06-connected-components.md

             ]
 ```

+Since this version requires data to be in `Numpy`, we've also vectorized
+other operations in the API function.
+(Benchmark showed that `_internal`
+is the largest time consumer regardless of these changes.)

-When benchmarking `numba` code, remember to exclude the first call from timing
+When benchmarking `Numba` code, remember to exclude the first call from timing
 because the first call will spend time on compilation.

 Running similar benchmark code, we got the following: